 The membership fee for the 2016-2017 Membership Year is $50.
 The membership fee must be paid at the time of registration.

-*New in 2016-2017: There will be a monthly fee for members attending the daily Drop-in program.
+*2017-2018 fees: There is a monthly fee for members attending the daily Drop-in program.
 A monthly fee of $100 per month or a daily fee of $15/day will be assessed for all members.
 Scholarships are available.
 Please contact Club Executive Director, Joan Caldon, for more information about scholarships.

 Time: Afterschool- 7 p.m.